 In Florida and Arizona, it is a rite of spring for Major League Baseball teams and their fans.
 Spring training kicked off this weekend.
 Now, each club has its loyal followers, but arguably among the most diehard root for the team from the North Side of Chicago.
 The Chicago Cubs continually sell out games, even though the team hasn't won a World Series since 1908.
 Nick Blumberg from member station KJZZ in Phoenix talked to some fans at the team's first spring training game of the year.

-This is MORNING EDITION from NPR News.
-I'm Rene Montagne.
+This is WEEKEND EDITION from NPR News.
+I'm Don Gonyea.
+Time now for sports.

 It is officially springtime in the world of sports.
 Baseball is back.
 And the NFL Combine has commenced, plus the justice department makes a big move in the case against disgraced cycling star Lance Armstrong.
 NPR Sports correspondent, Tom Goldman, joins me now.
 Good morning, Tom.